MRH-Romit/Practicing-Machine-Learning-/README.md

 ## 📁 Project Structure

-- `Regression Analysis/` – Contains various regression techniques like Simple Linear Regression, Multiple Linear Regression, Polynomial Regression, and Support Vector Regression.
+- `Regression Analysis/` – Contains various regression techniques like Simple Linear Regression, Multiple Linear Regression, Polynomial Regression, and Support Vector Regression(more incoming ig).
-- `Resources/` – Includes datasets and additional resources for machine learning.

 - `requirements.txt` – List of dependencies used in the project.
 - `machine-learning-env/` – Local virtual environment (excluded from Git).